minaminfo/gaunt-frontity/README.md

 > You can find all the Frontity themes looking for the tag [`frontity-theme`](https://www.npmjs.com/search?q=keywords:frontity-theme) at npm

-The suggested structure for developing new themes that works with frontity is the following one where the theme we're developing will become a local dependency of our main `package.json`
+The suggested structure for developing new themes that works with frontity is the following one, where the theme we're developing is a local dependency of our main `package.json`

 ```
 "dependencies": {